nikdavnik/docs-casa-prod/docs/source/installation/installation.md

 Make sure you have an Admin user before proceeding with Casa installation.

+### Matching the Gluu Server Version

+Gluu Casa 3.1.x package names must correspond with the Gluu Server.
+Outside the chroot, navigate to `/opt` and check the package name.
+In the installation steps below, choose the corresponding version.

 ## Installation via Linux Packages
 Casa is distributed as part of the Gluu Server extensions bundle.
 Follow the instructions according to your underlying OS.